Just Enough Concern To Step Back From A.H. Belo

 Cash

 AHC finished 2016 with just over $80 million in cash on its balance sheet.
 Subsequent to the end of Q4, however, the company acquired the remaining minority interests in its digital business (DMV Holdings) and its Speakeasy social media/content management unit.
-That cost about $9.2 million, total, according to the 10-K. Another $7 million will be spent in capex in 2017 on the move into a leased building for the new headquarters.
+That cost about $9.2 million, in total, according to the 10-K. Another $7 million will be spent in capex in 2017 on the move into a leased building for the new headquarters.
 That puts pro forma cash at just under $64 million.

 Real Estate

 In November, I estimated AHC's excess real estate to be valued at about $40 million, conservatively, and that appears to have been a bit low.
-On the Q4 conference call, CEO Jim Moroney said early estimates valued the HQ building at between $25-$30 million.
+On the Q4 conference call, CEO Jim Moroney said early estimates valued the HQ building at between $25 million and $30 million.
 That's a sub-$100 per square foot valuation, which appears below some recent comps.
-But past commentary also implies the building is a bit dated, so the $25-$30 million (~$80-95/square foot) figure seems reasonable - and Moroney did say the building could be worth more.
+But past commentary also implies the building is a bit dated, so the $25-30 million (~$80-95/square foot) figure seems reasonable, and Moroney did say the building could be worth more.

 The Digital Businesses

-AHC's MEMO (marketing, event marketing, and other services) segment posted EBITDA of $4.17 million in 2016, per figures from the 10-K. That figure nearly tripled year-over-year.
-Ad revenue in the segment rose 29% year-over-year, with the DMV Holdings business (comprised of four business acquired in 2015) nearly doubling.
+AHC's MEMO (marketing, event marketing, and other services) segment posted EBITDA of $4.17 million in 2016, per figures from the 10-K. That figure nearly tripled year over year.
+Ad revenue in the segment rose 29% year over year, with the DMV Holdings business (comprised of four business acquired in 2015) nearly doubling.

 Meanwhile, AHC bought out minority stakeholders in both DMV and Speakeasy.
-AHC bought 80% of DMV for $14.1 million, but had to pony up $7.1 million to buy the last 20%.
+AHC bought 80% of DMV for $14.1 million but had to pony up $7.1 million to buy the last 20%.
 The implied valuation of the transactions better than doubled over two years.
 Meanwhile, the $2.1 million paid for the remaining 30% of Speakeasy values that business at just above $9 million.

 Combined, the two purchases support a valuation of $45 million.
-That's an ~11x EV/EBITDA multiple - on its face not terribly outrageous given growth and potential margin expansion as the business scales: EBITDA margins in 2016 were just 9% and likely have room to move higher.
+That's an ~11x EV/EBITDA multiple - on its face not terribly outrageous, given growth and potential margin expansion as the business scales: EBITDA margins in 2016 were just 9% and likely have room to move higher.

 The Newspaper

 At this point, it's difficult to put any real value on DMN, let alone AHC's other property, the Denton Record-Chronicle.
-2016 was a rough year for the paper, and Q4 in particular was disappointing, as even management admitted.
-Q4 adjusted operating income (essentially Adjusted EBITDA) fell almost 80%, to just $1.8 million - even though Q4 traditionally is a seasonally strong quarter for print publishing.
+2016 was a rough year for the paper, and Q4, in particular, was disappointing, as even management admitted.
+Q4 adjusted operating income (essentially Adjusted EBITDA) fell almost 80% to just $1.8 million, even though Q4 traditionally is a seasonally strong quarter for print publishing.
 Ad revenue (which includes digital) declined almost 9% in the quarter, after falling just 2.4% through the first nine months.

 DMN general manager Grant Moise on the Q4 call attributed the weakness to department stores, where sales fell a stunning 56%.
 National advertisers appear to have pulled back as well.
 Moroney insisted that Q1 was better - but that doesn't solve the concerns.

 For one, Q4 next year isn't going to be any better for department stores and other retailers, meaning the Q4 2016 pressure isn't a one-off.
-Secondly, the year as a whole represented a notable step down.
+Secondly, the year as a whole represented a notable stepdown.
 Revenue declines accelerated across the board.
-And circulation is starting to give away - which is a big problem.
+And circulation is starting to give away, which is a big problem.

 Newspaper operators like McClatchy and New Media (NYSE:NEWM) have pointed out that circulation revenue actually has held up pretty well over the past few years, as rate increases have offset subscriber losses.
 That's been the case for AHC as well:

-source: AHC 10-K, highlighting by author
+Source: AHC 10-K, highlighting by author

-But circulation declines accelerated in 2016 - down 4.7% versus 1.6% the year before - and in Q4 - falling 7.6% after a 3.7% decline through the first three quarters.
+But circulation declines accelerated in 2016, down 4.7% versus 1.6% the year before, and in Q4, falling 7.6% after a 3.7% decline through the first three quarters.
 AHC has added a meter to the DMN website, but it hasn't helped; meanwhile, print circulation volumes declined over 13% after staying basically flat the year before.

-For the year, Publishing segment Adjusted EBITDA (my calculation: segment EBIT less non-cash expenses, but including share-based comp) was just $6.4 million, down 23% year-over-year.
+For the year, Publishing segment Adjusted EBITDA (my calculation: segment EBIT less non-cash expenses, but including share-based comp) was just $6.4 million, down 23% year over year.
 With circulation giving way and advertising plunging, it's hard to see that not heading to zero at some point in the not-too-distant future.
 And it's difficult to ascribe much value to the newspaper business as a part of A.H.
 Belo.

 Pension Liability

 A.H.
-Belo made large pension payments in 2014 and 2015, but has no more cash contributions required until 2019.
-The pension liability at year end was about $55 million; but as Murray pointed out, each 25 bps increase in interest rates reduces that accounting figure by about $10 million.
+Belo made large pension payments in 2014 and 2015 but has no more cash contributions required until 2019.
+The pension liability at year-end was about $55 million; but as Murray pointed out, each 25 bps increase in interest rates reduces that accounting figure by about $10 million.

 Total